jobial-io/sclap/README.md

 ### What if my code throws Exceptions?

-Since the application code is always wrapped in an IO, an exception thrown will result in an IO with an error state exactly the same way as above:
+Since the application code in yield is always wrapped in an IO, an exception thrown will result in an IO with an error state exactly the same way as above:

 ```scala
 import io.jobial.sclap.CommandLineApp